satwk/dsa-grind/README.md

 # 📊 Stats

-- ✅ Problems Solved: 69 (nice!)
+- ✅ Problems Solved: 110 :)
-- 🔢 Longest Streak: 65 days (not sure if I'm proud or concerned)
+- 🔢 Longest Streak: 100 days (i'm proud)
-- 📜 Languages: Python for now — less syntax, more thinking
+- 📜 Languages: Python for now - less syntax, more thinking
 - 🚀 Goal: At least one problem a day, rain or recursion

 ---